nestybox/sysbox/README.md

 and build systems using [system containers](#system-containers).
 It's cutting-edge OS virtualization, and contributions are welcomed.

-## Sysbox Enterprise Edition
+## Sysbox Enterprise Edition [DEPRECATED]

 Prior to the [acquisition by Docker][docker-acquisition] on 05/2022, Nestybox offered [Sysbox Enterprise][sysbox-ee-repo] as an enhanced version of Sysbox (e.g., more security, more workloads, and official support).

-After the acquisition however, Sysbox Enterprise is no longer offered as a standalone product but will instead be incorporated into Docker Desktop (see [Docker Hardened Desktop](https://docs.docker.com/desktop/hardened-desktop/)).
+After the acquisition however, Sysbox Enterprise is no longer offered as a standalone product but has instead been incorporated into [Docker Desktop](https://www.docker.com/products/docker-desktop/) (see [Docker Hardened Desktop](https://docs.docker.com/desktop/hardened-desktop/)).

 **NOTE:** As Sysbox Enterprise is no longer offered as a standalone product, Docker